raghuugare/openclojure/README.md

-...Opening the treasure chest of Clojure and FP...! &lt;3 :-)
+...Opening the treasure chest of the Clojure Programming language...! &lt;3 :-)

 This will supplant my other true joy---of programming in Haskell!